by Kenneth Altman

 The final few years of Ochs’ life were painful and difficult, and the ending was tragic.
 Failed relationships, strained friendships, homelessness, increasingly disturbing public incidents, and a diagnosis of bipolar disorder exacerbated by excessive alcohol and drug use culminated in his death by his own hand, in his sister Sonny’s home, on April 9, 1976.
 It was almost inevitable but nonetheless shocking and sad for those who knew him and cared about him, and for those who followed his work.

 For the brief time that he was here, Ochs gave his all, each and every day, hence the book’s apt title, I’m Gonna Say It Now, taken from the song of the same name.
-The “up” side, if there can be one to such a tragic ending, is the wealth of recordings that remain, along with documentaries and live performance videos readily available for viewing, and generations of new fans discovering who he was and what he stood for.
+Despite his tragic end, we are fortunate to be left with a wealth of recordings, along with documentaries and live performance videos, and generations of new fans continue to discover who he was and what he stood for.
 (Witness Lady Gaga’s live cover of “The War Is Over” at the 2016 Democratic National Convention.)
 For those dedicated Ochs fans and followers who often find themselves falling into the “Phil Ochs rabbit hole,” or for new readers discovering Ochs for the first time, this book provides the most neatly arranged, most pleasurable rabbit hole of them all.

 KENNETH ALTMAN (https://www.facebook.com/kenny.altman) is a freelance writer, Jewish educator, and former music industry professional living in New York City.
 His first exposure to Phil Ochs was hearing “Outside of a Small Circle of Friends” on WNEW-FM radio in the early 1970s; he has been an ardent fan and follower since.
 His extensive career in the music industry spanned on-air radio talent; retail manager (Tower Records, New York City); and promotion, publicity, and marketing for record companies.